milasudril/doxymax/README.md

 Notes
 ------------

- * Eventhough the doxymax source is distributed under BSD 2-Clause license, compiling it together with the implementation of Herbs from the Gabi project will bound the compiled module to LGPL version 3 or later.
+ * Eventhough the doxymax source is distributed under BSD 2-Clause license, compiling it together with the implementation of Herbs from the Gabi project will bound the compiled module to GPL version 3 or later.

  * If there was an error when running doxymax, Doxygen seems to not report any error output from doxymax.
 Also Doxygen will keep running despite doxymax returns a non-zero status code.
 This is an issue in Doxygen rather than doxymax.

  * Any file mentioned in a macro will not be copied to the Doxygen output directory.
-Doing so requiers parsing of the current �doxyfile�.
+Doing so requiers parsing of the current doxyfile.
 This should be implemented in a future release.